Interactive Brokers vs Saxo Bank

 Savings plans and automation

-Interactive Brokers — no native savings plan
+Interactive Brokers — partial automation

 Tax admin, customer support, and account opening